brunogs/oconner/README.md

 ## Technical Considerations

 Two important decisions here were the language and the database.
-And I choose to use kotlin because I believe It is a better JVM language nowadays.
+I choose to use kotlin because I believe It is the best JVM language nowadays.
-With Kotlin is very easy to make an immutable code and is enjoyable to work with its collections.
+Kotlin is very easy to make an immutable code and is enjoyable to work with its collections.

-The database I choose to use is MongoDB because is flexible and powerful, and I think it supports well this use case.
+The database I choose to use is MongoDB because it is flexible and powerful, and I think it supports well this use case.

 ## Setup

-To build and run this project is required to have installed **Java** and **Docker**.
+To build and run this project it is required to install **Java** and **Docker**.
-I strongly recommend install Java using sdkman https://sdkman.io/, using this command:
+I strongly recommend installing Java using sdkman https://sdkman.io/, using the following command:
 ```sh
 sdk install java 17-open
 ```